Devrajrwt/Superstore-Sales-Performance-Analysis/README.md

 8. Which business areas require improvement?

 ## Exploratory Data Analysis (Python)
-The dataset was analyzed using Pandas, Matplotlib, and Seaborn to uncover patterns in sales, profitability, customer behavior, and regional performance.
+The dataset was analyzed using Pandas, Matplotlib,to uncover patterns in sales, profitability, customer behavior, and regional performance.

 ### Key Findings
 - Sales showed a consistent upward trend from 2014 to 2017.